 How to apply FISGS

-With clients in recent weeks, I’ve seen FISGS resonate more than WIIFM.
+With clients in 2022 and 2023, I’ve seen FISGS resonate more than WIIFM.
 It’s resonating because marketers see how it weaves in a value proposition and emotions through today’s nonlinear buyer journey.
 And emotions play a huge role in B2B buying decisions, as proven by a Google and CEB’s Marketing Leadership Council survey and countless others.

 Apply FISGS when: